adamasantares/html/README.md

  - "@icon" - is value for "rel" attribute
  - "!image/x-icon" - is value for "type" attribute

-A single tag ("void element" or "empty element") hasn't body, so we can automatically set $content to one of attributes.
+A single tag ("void element" or "empty element") has no body, so TG can automatically set content to special content attribute.
 So, for LINK it is "href" attribute, for IMG it is "src", for META it is "content" attribute and for INPUT it is "value" attribute.
-That's mean you don't need to define "content attribute" by "%" token.
+It means that you don't need to define "content attribute" by "%" token.
 In current example we didn't use "%href" in properties argument, but "href" will get "/favicon.ico" by auto.

 Result: ```<link rel="icon" type="image/x-icon" href="/favicon.ico">```